 Elor's success at both the junior and senior levels signals a bright future.
 She's won a total of eight world titles across different age groups, and at the last two senior world championships, she outscored her opponents by a combined score of 60-6.

-Snyder, Sadulaev rivalry interrupted by new challenger, eligibility concerns
+Snyder, Sadulaev rivalry interrupted by new challenger, eligibility issues

 Prior to the last Olympics, the world's most anticipated matchup was arguably a showdown between American Kyle Snyder and Russian Abdulrashid Sadulaev.
 The pair had combined to win every world title in men's freestyle 97kg since 2015, and they had several captivating matches at the world championships in the years leading up to the Tokyo Games.